craftingcity/The-Known-World/Faction Turn.md

 > By order of the King, his court wizard heads a project to more easily distribute magic among his people.
 As one does, she replied that it could be done.
 With a flash of inspiration, she began to have an inkling of a beginning of a practical concept.

 ### Church of the White Flame
+> A large caravan of Suremantle Traders was waylaid with religious posterization and completely failed to make sales due to what the locals called a "titherraf", some combination of religious conviction and governmental decree.
+In any case, this caravan returned home with all they left with other than their rations, time, and dignity.

 ### Golden Claws
+> Throughout the southern regions of the Deserts of Tetrimoc, small groups of Cobalt's Thieves have been k
 ### Knights in Red
 ### Dampguard
 ### Riphounds